tintulip/workloads/README.md

-# infra-pipeline
+# Preproduction
-This will set up the infrastructure for the trusted pipeline.
+This will set up the infrastructure for the preproduction account

 ## The repository structure